demetrio760/demetrio760/README.md

 Achievements:

--Future California State University San Bernardino B.S. in Information Technology with a concentration in Cybersecurity while achieving Dean's List
+-California State University San Bernardino B.S. in Information Technology with a concentration in Cybersecurity while achieving Dean's List and Cum Laude Honors

 -Victor Valley College A.A. in Business Management while achieving Honor Roll